Cooper Rush: College career

-His best season came as a junior in 2015.
-Through the first 13 games he had 3,703 passing yards, which was a new school single-season record.
-He completed 66.3 percent of his passes for 3,848 total passing yards, 25 touchdowns, and 11 interceptions.
+Rush's best season came as a junior in 2015.
+Through the first 13 games, he had 3,703 passing yards, which was a new school single-season record.
+Rush completed 66.3 percent of his passes for 3,848 total passing yards, 25 touchdowns, and 11 interceptions.

-As a senior, his production dropped to 3,540 passing yards, 23 touchdowns, but with 16 interceptions and a low 59.8 completion percentage.
-Against Oklahoma State University, the game sparked controversy after the officials made an incorrect call that would eventually give Central Michigan the win.
+As a senior, Rush's production dropped to 3,540 passing yards and 23 touchdowns, but with 16 interceptions and a low 59.8 completion percentage.
+Against the Oklahoma State Cowboys, the game sparked controversy after the officials made an incorrect call that would eventually give Central Michigan the win.
 Oklahoma State threw the ball away to end the game and received a penalty for intentional grounding.
 Under college football rules, the game would have ended and Oklahoma State would have won the game.
-However, the officials gave Central Michigan an untimed down, and Rush threw a 51-yard Hail Mary pass to wide receiver Jesse Kroll, who made a lateral to fellow receiver Corey Willis at the 12-yard line, running for a touchdown with no time remaining for a 30–27 win.
-The team lost 55–10 to Tulsa in the 2016 Miami Beach Bowl at the end of the season.
+However, the officials gave Central Michigan an untimed down, and Rush threw a 51-yard Hail Mary pass to Kroll, who made a lateral to fellow receiver Corey Willis at the 12-yard line, running for a touchdown with no time remaining for a 30–27 victory.
+The team lost 55–10 to the Tulsa Golden Hurricane in the 2016 Miami Beach Bowl at the end of the season.

-He finished his college career with 49 straight starts, 12,894 passing yards (12 yards short of Dan LeFevour school and conference record) and 90 touchdowns.
+Rush finished his college career with 49 straight starts, 12,894 passing yards (12 yards short of Dan LeFevour's school and conference record) and 90 touchdowns.